Merge Pipeline, Crate Architecture

 pub mod transcript_merge;

-chatter, new speaker_id/ and transcript_merge/ command directories
+chatter, new command modules

 The CLI dispatch pattern in this crate uses one directory per

-commands/alignment/) or one file for single-file commands
+multi-file command (e.g. commands/validate/) or one file for

-(commands/normalize.rs, commands/lint.rs).
-Both new
+single-file commands (commands/normalize.rs, commands/lint.rs).

 crates/chatter/src/commands/speaker_id/